Knoppix: Knoppix 8.x

 The KNOPPIX 8.0.0 edition was released at CeBIT 2017.

 KNOPPIX 8.1.0 was released in September 2017 as the first public release in the 8.x series.

 The version 8.0.0 has the dual boot, and a choice between three different desktops:LXDE as default option, KDE or GNOME.

 Versions 8.2.0 and newer (8.2.x, not 8.5.x) are available on Knoppix mirrors.

 Knoppix 8.5 was a DVD version that was not available for download, but was published as an exclusive version only bundled with a physical edition of Linux-Magazin or LinuxUser.
 Version 8.5 no longer includes Systemd, which was replaced by elogind.
 Spectre and Meltdown kernel vulnerabilities have been mitigated.

 Knoppix 8.6 (and newer) is a DVD version available for download on Knoppix mirrors.

+Knoppix 9.x

+Knoppix 9.0 (DELUG edition) was released in April 2020 to the readers of the German edition of Linux Magazin and was not available for download.
+The first public 9.x release came with version 9.1 in January 2021.
+Versions 9.2 and 9.3 were released only to magazine readers in April 2021 and June 2022.
+There have been no releases since then.
+Development is stalled and the forums are inactive.

 Derivatives

 Adriane Knoppix

 Adriane Knoppix is a variation that is intended for blind and visually impaired people, which can be used entirely without vision oriented output devices.
 It was released in the third quarter of 2007 as a Live CD.
 Adriane Knoppix is named after Adriane Knopper, the wife of Klaus Knopper, the developer of Knoppix.
 Adriane has a visual impairment, and has been assisting Klaus with the development of the software.
 The name Adriane is also a backronym for "Audio Desktop Reference Implementation And Networking Environment".

-Adriane Knoppix is intended not only for the blind but also for beginners who don't know much about computers.
+Adriane Knoppix is intended not only for the blind but also for beginners who do not know much about computers.
 It uses the SUSE Blinux screen reader with a phoneme generator and speech engine for normal output.